mooz/xkeysnail/README.md

 - A device name argument explicit in ```define keymap``` to inform connecting X configuration to X or Y device.
 - Now any device can have its specific kemap configuration, connected with the item above, solving the problem of X configuration aftar Y device.
-- Update on how a keyboard is detected, now, keyboards plus keyboards must be known, such as unconventional technologies, example: PS3 BD Remote.
+- Update related to how keyboards are detected, now unconventional keyboards can be detected, such as: PS3 BD Remote.
 - Modifications to the --watch mechanism, devices will now be detected when they are added or removed.
 - Xkeysnail now searches different directories for the configuration file.
-- ```launch ()``` can multiply commands by executing several at once.
+- ```launch()``` can multiply commands by executing several at once.
 - ```launch()``` will detach the command from xkeysnail.
 - Updates in how xkeysnail will detect multple instancies.
 - ```-K``` options to kill other instances, making booting via systemd more practical.